HDPE & PP-like

 How many parts can I cast in one single mould?

 The PR740, PR777 and HPR65 have a specific chemical formulation base, that make them very gentle to silicone-rubber.
-Depending on your application and the complexity of your part shape, you can expect between 30 and 50 parts.
+Depending on your application and the complexity of your part shape, you can expect between 30 and 50 parts to be moulded in one single silicone mould.

 Can I use additives and pigments in the resins?